gitpython-developers/GitPython/doc/source/tutorial.rst

     for diff_added in wdiff.iter_change_type('A'): do_something_with(diff_added)

+Use the diff framework if you want to implement git-status like functionality.

+* A diff between the index and the commit's tree your HEAD points to

+ * use repo.index.diff(repo.head)

+* A diff between the index and the working tree

+ * use repo.index.diff(None)

+* A list of untracked files

+ * use repo.untracked_files

 Switching Branches
 ******************
 To switch between branches, you effectively need to point your HEAD to the new branch head and reset your index and working copy to match.
 A simple manual way to do it is the following one::